 This is one of our most popular social care qualifications.
 The Level 3 Diploma in Adult Care is an occupational qualification for learners who work within Adult Care settings.
-The qualification is for workers who have key responsibilities for delivery of care and support and /or a level of supervision.
+The qualification is for workers who have key responsibilities for delivery of care.

 This can be credited towards an access to nursing course in most universities.